-In order to industrialise the RF technology for EPP, the researchers have further developed the process at laboratory level.
-In doing so, they were able to confirm the advantages of RF technology over vapour-based processing: uniform heating, minimal energy loss and the use of cost-effective plastic tools.
-At the same time, the team developed new recycling strategies for high-quality reprocessing of EPP material after its utilisation phase.
+In order to industrialise RF technology for EPP, the researchers are further developing the process at laboratory level.
+In doing so, they are able to confirm the advantages of RF technology over vapour-based processing: uniform heating, minimal energy loss and the use of cost-effective plastic tools.
+At the same time, the team is developing new recycling strategies to reprocess EPP material to a high standard after its utilisation phase.

-The scientists analysed the degradation behaviour of the material along the cycle and optimised the processes for removing impurities.
-Comprehensive tests showed that a recyclate content of up to 70 per cent is realistic without compromising the quality of the components.
-An accompanying life cycle assessment confirmed the successes: 15 per cent energy savings during production and 25 per cent fewer CO2 emissions thanks to the use of recycled material.
+The scientists are analysing the degradation behaviour of the material along the cycle and optimising the processes for removing impurities.
+Comprehensive tests have shown that a recyclate content of up to 70 per cent is realistic without compromising the quality of the components.
+An accompanying life cycle assessment confirms the successes: 15 per cent energy savings in production and 25 per cent less CO2 emissions through the use of recycled material.